Oregon Hill: Today

 Oregon Hill is currently bordered by Cary St. to the north, Belvidere St. to the east, The James River and Canal to the south, and by the Hollywood cemetery and Linden St. to the west.
 It is located only a few blocks south of Virginia Commonwealth University.
 This makes it a popular place for students to rent houses or apartments.
 It is also known as a white working-class enclave.
 Recently, there has been much development throughout Oregon Hill.
 This development has occurred in several forms.
 Infill projects have erected houses in lots that were previously vacant due to fires or other demolition.
 Many old buildings have either been torn down and replaced with townhouses, or renovated.
 A new townhouse complex called The Overlook was completed in the late 2010's and was constructed on the blocks overlooking the James River.
 Possibly one of the most important sites in this neighborhood is Moss's House.
-The only restaurant in Oregon Hill is L'opossum, which Tom Hanks has visited.
+Oregon Hill is home to L'opossum restaurant, which Tom Hanks has visited.
 Up until the 1990s, original housing stock stood on and was inhabited in this area.
 It was demolished and the land stood vacant after 1997, during which time it was used as a riverside park overlooking the James.
 The complete demolition of all the houses on these 3 blocks was a source of bitter contention between the neighborhood and the Ethyl Corporation, which owned the land.
 Some original houses still look over the river to the west of this development.
 Due to the major development, and the accompanying rise in property taxes and general cost of living, many families who have lived in Oregon Hill for generations are selling their homes or finding their rents unaffordable.